Reaching cloud networks via client VPN¶

-When connecting to a VPN, the VPN server will push routes for the networks that it is configured to reach to the client, which in turn will inject them into the clients routing table so that traffic to them will be routed into the tunnel instead of its default route.
+When connecting to a VPN, the VPN server will push routes for the networks configured to the client.
+The client will install these routes into the clients routing table so that traffic for the networks get sent over the VPN tunnel.

 If your cloud infrastructure contains more than a single subnet that you want to reach over the VPN, you need to manually add that subnet to the VPN servers configuration.